Consistency of Higgsplosion in Localizable QFT: Strictly localizable fields and the self-consistency of Higgsplosion

 The self-energy contribution in \eqref{eq:SigRnhg} can now be resummed to obtain the full Dyson propagator,

-If the test functions on the right hand side of \eqref{eq:SigRnhg} are such that they allow the imaginary part of self-energy to become greater than $p^2$, at some intermediate energy scale $p_*^2$ i.e. $|\Sigma(p_*^2)| \gtrsim p_*^2$ before they cut-off the exponential growth of ${\rm Im}\, \Sigma$, the propagator will be cut-off above this scale by the self-energy contribution in the denominator.
-If, on the other hand, the test functions act before the self-energy has a chance to become large, then the propagator is cut-off by the test functions in the numerator of \eqref{eq:propUVd2}.
-In either case, the resummed propagator automatically accounts for the effect of Higgspersion at a sufficiently large momentum scale, which means that one way or the other it is triggered by Higgsplosion.
+We can always choose the smearing functions on the right hand side of \eqref{eq:SigRnhg} such that they allow the imaginary part of self-energy to become greater than $p^2$, at the Higgsplosion scale $p_*^2$ i.e. $|\hat\Sigma(p_*^2)| \gtrsim p_*^2$ before they cut-off the exponential growth of ${\rm Im}\, \Sigma$ at asymptotically large momenta $\gg p_*^2$.
+In this case the expression \eqref{eq:propUVd2} for the Dyson propagator becomes exponentially small at the Higgsplosion scale as the result of the large self-energy contribution in the denominator.
+We conclude that the fall off of the propagator at $p^2$ above the Higgsplosion scale (and before the smearing functions cut-off the self-energy at asymptotically high momenta) is entirely consistent with the phenomenon of Higgspersion of the resummed Dyson propagator proposed in \cite{Khoze:2017tjt,Khoze:2017lft}.

+We would like to add in conclusion that the Dyson-resummed form of the propagator in \eqref{eq:propUVd2}, that is central to the Higgspersion mechanism of \cite{Khoze:2017tjt,Khoze:2017lft}, can also be intuitively understood as a result of summing over contributions from multiple saddle-point solutions to the 2-point function, such as those shown in Fig.~\ref{fig:two}.
+These more complicated saddle-points correspond to multi-centre solutions with multiple singularities.
+The logic is similar to the `premature unitarization' approach used in instanton-based semiclassical calculations in Refs.~\cite{Zakharov:1990xt,Maggiore:1991fc,Maggiore:1991vi,Veneziano:1992rp}.
+In the premature unitarization model, the total semiclassical amplitude was obtained by summing over general instanton-anti-instanton chains, with the result for the cross-section being given by summing the geometric progression -- similar in form to the Dyson propagator in \eqref{eq:propUVd2} where $\hat\Sigma(p^2)$ comes from the single simple saddle-point solution.
+The result is that the overall effect = the sum of the geometric progression is suppressed at and above the Higgsplosion scale.